DirtyHairy/r77-firmware-ng/README.md

 # License

 Please refer to the licenses of the included packages for details.
+The dumper source is adapted from the Hyperkin source drop.